Close Menu

 As you can see, for genuine security, encryption is the only reliable option.
 Windows includes a powerful tool called BitLocker that can encrypt your entire hard drive, which I highly recommend for laptops containing sensitive information.

-6. Troubleshooting: What to do when you can’t find your hidden files
+6. What to do when you can’t find your hidden files

 It’s a moment of panic I’ve seen many times: you’ve hidden a file, and now you can’t seem to find it.
 Don’t worry.
 Your files are almost certainly still there.
 Let’s walk through a logical process to locate them.